guifarias31/msfs_tbm930_project/README.md

 * **Added [Audible Alert Fixes by Positive Zero](https://forums.flightsimulator.com/t/tbm-930-audible-alert-fixes-updated/278815)**

-## Known Issues (both vanilla issues):
+## Known Issues:

-- ITT is a big problem.
+- (Vanilla issue) ITT is a big problem.
 Increasing it makes the engine overheat on the ground, and decreasing it makes it stays too low on cruise level.
 Asobo's cfg is very limited, so I decided not to make any chances on that for now;

-- Fuel consumption is increasing during climb, which is the opposite that should happen.
+- (Vanilla issue) Fuel consumption is increasing during climb, which is the opposite that should happen.
 It's lower than it should be at lower altitudes and higher than it should be at higher altuitudes.
 That's not happening only on the TBM, and it's a vanilla MSFS issue.
 The fuel flow will match closely on cruise altitudes, and will be way lower on lower altitudes.

 For any other suggestions or bug reports, feel free to contact us: